HWHapply/VID/README.md

 ```
 -v /your/local/dir(file):/container/dir(file)
 ```
-When you execute VID image, you can replace '/your/local/dir(file)' with your local directory, please don't change the container directory('/container/dir(file)').
+When you execute VID image, you can replace `/your/local/dir(file)` with your local directory, please don't change the `/container/dir(file)`.
 Modify the container directory will lead to execution failure.

 Alternatively, You can specify other VID parameters after image name(vid):
 ```